 TRY BEESWAX OR VEGAN WAX WRAPS

 A genius invention that we forgot about for a century or so.
 Our great grandparents were using these before plastic Cling Film and Glad Wrap took over as our go-to for food storage.
 It's time to go back to the old school!
+Wrappa beeswax or vegan wax wraps are effective and chic, with a ton of great designs to choose from.

 RETHINK COTTON BUDS

 A sneaky single-use plastic item that's crept into our homes.
 Have you seen the upsetting image that Justin Hofman shot of the gorgeous sea horse wrapped around a cotton bud in our beautiful ocean?
 Let's make that a thing of the past.
+Bamboo cotton buds are a great alternative to plastic ones.

 MEET NATURE'S WASTE-FREE LAUNDRY SOLUTION